JoshuaLelon/log_to_csv/README.md

 # log_to_csv

-This is a script I use to parse my windows event log file into a csv / excel readable format for data analysis.
+This is a script I use to parse my Windows 10 event log file into a csv / excel readable format for data analysis.

 # To use it:

 Open the command prompt, clone the project, navigate to the project directory, and then run the following command:

-python create_log.py
+> python create_log.py

 That should run the windows command to create your event log file.

 After the event log file is created, move it into the project directory you just cloned, and run:

-python logToCSV.py
+> python logToCSV.py

 This will create both a JSON and CSV file with all of the data neatly parsed.

 I designed this to use on Windows 10, but I think it'll work on 8 and possibly 7.
-The python definitely will (since it depends on having python installed, regardless of OS), I'm just hesistant about create_log.py - I haven't tested it.
+The python definitely will (since it depends on having python installed, regardless of OS), but I'm hesistant about create_log.py - I haven't tested it.

 Future Iterations may include:
 - logic to store ALL of the description for a given event, instead of just the first line of each event from the eventlog.txt file.